commercetools/commercetools-payment-to-order-processor/README.md

 ### Configure first processed message time bound

-If run the service first time by default the service tries to fetch **ALL** the messages from the project, which is usually not intended/expected and a customer wants to process payments only for the last couple of days/hours.
+If the service runs for the first time by default the service tries to fetch **ALL** the messages from the project, which is usually not intended/expected and a customer wants to process payments only for the last couple of days/hours.

 In this case **`lastUpdated`** key should be set in